Requirement

 recordCountSolution

-The solution has many steps from setting up to the output of the code to the execution and validates the output.
+The solution has many steps from setting up the environment, execution, and validation.
 Let’s go ahead one by one:

 Step 1: Input Data Preparation

 The first step includes data preparation.
-In real time scenario, you will have your data.
+In a real-life scenario, you will have your data.
 The data preparation means that it should present at the location from where our map reduce job can get it as an input file.

 Let’s keep the sample data file at the local path.
 In my case, file name is “sampledataForDuplicate” and local path is “/home/NN/HadoopRepo/MapReduce/resources/recordCount”.

-We need to move this data file to an HDFS location which will be input path for the map reduce.
+We need to move this data file to the HDFS location which will be the input path for the map reduce.

 It will copy the data file from local to HDFS location.